joshuatso/react-state-history-tree/README.md

 ### useStateHistoryTree

-useStateHistoryTree can be used as follows:
+The useStateHistoryTree hook can be used as follows:

 ```js
 const [state, setState, utilities] = useStateHistoryTree(initialState)